-, cartridge filter, wire mesh, membrane or other semi-permeable barrier as soon as it enters the system.
-This ensures that contaminants are removed as the fuel continues to flow into the engine.
-These assemblies are used in engines where the inlet, outlet and filter element are positioned in a relative straight line.
-Return line, or closed loop filters, however, are positioned at the end of the system to catch those components generated by the operation of the engine or motor.
+There are two main types of gas filters available.
+In-line products are positioned at the inlet of the fuel line.
+The gas is run through a bag filter, cartridge filter, wire mesh, membrane, or other semi-permeable barriers as soon as it enters the system.
+This ensures that contaminants are removed as the fuel flows into the engine.
+These assemblies are used in engines where the inlet, outlet, and filter elements are positioned in a relatively straight line.
+However, return line, or closed loop filters are positioned at the end of the system to catch those components generated by the operation of the engine or motor.
 After impurities are removed via similarly designed filters as inline systems, partially processed gas is returned to the system reservoir.
 Both filters can be used in low or high pressure applications.
 Low pressure filter housings such as those used in carbureted engines may be made of either metal or durable plastics, whereas high-pressure electronic fuel injection engine filters must be made of metal in order to withstand the tremendous amount of force behind the up and down motion of the engine's pump and pistons.
-Common metals include steel, aluminum and stainless steel.
+Common metals include steel, aluminum, and stainless steel.
 The material construct of the filter media held or contained by that housing is far more diverse.
-Again, operating temperature and pressure should be considered, but materials such as activated carbon or clay, cellulose, ceramic, fiberglass, paper, nylon, polypropylene and polyester are commonly used.
+Again, operating temperature and pressure should be considered, but materials such as activated carbon or clay, cellulose, ceramic, fiberglass, paper, nylon, polypropylene, and polyester are commonly used.